-If you are using the Router for DHCP service on the LAN and are using DNS servers on the ISP's network, check Obtain DNS server address automatically box.
+If you are using the router for DHCP service on the LAN and are using DNS servers on the ISP's network, check the Obtain DNS server address automatically box.

-If you have DNS IP addresses provided by your ISP, enter these IP addresses in the available entry fields for the Primary DNS Server and the Secondary DNS Server.
+If you have DNS IP addresses provided by your ISP, enter these IP addresses in the available entry fields for the Preferred DNS Server and the Alternate DNS Server.